 Do you have what it takes to learn social dancing?
-You’re gonna need grit and guts to get past your insecurities.
+You do if you have the grit and guts to get past your insecurities.

 Don’t pass on dancing because you don’t know where to begin.
 Let me help you with that.

-The first thing to do is to decide where you’ll take your lessons.
-For a breakdown of some options, read this Dance Safari post, “Getting Started with Your Ballroom Dance Lessons“.
+The first thing to decide is where you’ll take your lessons.
+For a breakdown of some of your options, read this Dance Safari post, “Getting Started with Your Ballroom Dance Lessons“.

 What’s it like to learn to dance?